What’s On in August 2026 – Newcastle, Lake Macquarie & Hunter Valley

 Hunter Valley Highland Games

-Pipe bands, Highland dancing, caber tossing, Jacobite reenactments and a kids’ activity area set against the vineyards of Saltire Estate in Lovedale, about 50 minutes from Newcastle and well worth the drive.
+Pipe bands, Highland dancing, caber tossing, Jacobite reenactments and a kids’ activity area set against the vineyards of Saltire Estate in Lovedale, about 50 minutes from Newcastle.
 There are food stalls and market vendors on site too, so you can make a full day of it.

 Date: Saturday 22 August 2026